No Products in the Cart

 For more information about the remote settings and adjustments, see section 7.6

-A solid stance with feet as far forward and as far back as comfortably possible maximizes control and comfort on the SE1’s standard and XL9 length carbon fiber deck.
+A solid stance with feet as far forward and as far back as comfortably possible maximizes control and comfort on the SE1’s standard- and XL9-length carbon fiber deck.

 Body Position: Keep knees slightly bent and some extra weight on your front leg.
 Lean slightly forward when accelerating and lean back when braking.